mmbman/Katagiri/jewel-mirror-awareness.md

 “Oh!” means “Oh!
 I am buddha;” means he realized, “Oh!
 I am buddha.”
 Completely beyond the word.
 Rinzai said “Speak!” and the monk realized, “Oh!”
 And he accepted himself as buddha.

 It is like when you see the beautiful flower.
-At that moment you cannot say anything; just “Wow!, “ that’s all.
+At that moment you cannot say anything; just “Wow!,” that’s all.
 It is beautiful beyond all words.
 So you just accept.

 Wow.

-When you say “Wow!, “ you completely accept the whole world.
+When you say “Wow!,” you completely accept the whole world.

 And then after the monk said “Oh!,” Rinzai pushed him away and left.